Lost Plays of World War One

 - History boards containing all the archive information about the Kings Theatre from WW1 will be permanently mounted in an exhibition at the Kings Theatre and a touring exhibition will go out to the wider community.

-The project will allow the public to discuss, contribute, share and research information about the Theatre during WW1.
+The project allowed the public to discuss, contribute, share and research information about the Theatre during WW1.

-The highlight of the project will be on Wednesday 12th July when all four elements will come together to celebrate the Lost Plays of War.
+The highlight of the project was a performance on Wednesday 12th July when all four elements came together to celebrate the Lost Plays of War.